dscolby/CausalELM.jl/docs/src/guide/its.md

 We can get a summary of the model, including a p-value and statndard via asymptotic randomization inference, by pasing the model to the summarize method.

-Calling the summarize methodd returns a dictionary with the estimator's task (always regression for interrupted time series analysis), whether the model uses an L2 penalty, the activation function used in the model's outcome predictors, the validation metric used for cross validation to find the best number of neurons, the number of neurons used in the
+Calling the summarize method returns a dictionary with the estimator's task (always regression for interrupted time series analysis), whether the model uses an L2 penalty, the activation function used in the model's outcome predictors, the validation metric used for cross validation to find the best number of neurons, the number of neurons used in the